-According to Mariolakos & Stiros (1987), the Corinthiakos Gulf separates a bulging area (anticline?) to the south and a structural depression to the north, the Isthmus marking their easternmost limit and an area where the associated deformations are minimum and easily observable.
-The depression to the north may extend as far as the Ionian Islands, which are characterized by pre-Quaternary reverse faults and a Holocene or even older tilt antithetic to that observed in the northern part of the Isthmus (Fig.4.5).
+and an area where the associated deformations are minimum and easily observable.
+The depression to the north may extend as far as the Ionian Islands, which are characterized by pre-Quaternary reverse faults and a Holocene or even older tilt antithetic to that observed in the northern part of the Isthmus (Fig. 12).

-This analysis presumes that back-arc compression is not confined to a narrow zone hardly covering the westernmost end of the Peloponnesos, where minor contraction features have been reported (Mercier et al., 1979), but may extend as far as the isthmus.
+This analysis presumes that back-arc compression is not confined to a narrow zone hardly covering the westernmost end of the Peloponnessos, where minor contraction features have been reported (Mercier et al., 1979), but may extend as far as the isthmus.
 In the northern Peloponnessos, however, this compression should be mild, thus producing only a very long wavelength bulging.
-This is contradictory to previous concepts that east-west normal faults and focal mechanism solutions of shallow earthquakes signify that this area is under extension (Mercier et al., 1979).
-However, these analyses fail to explain the differential vertical motions along the Corinthiakos Gulf, as well as the antithetic tilting of the Isthmus strata.
+This is contradictory to previous concepts that east-west normal faults and focal mechanism solutions of shallow earthquakes signify that this area is under extension to explain the differential vertical motions along the Corinthiakos Gulf, as well as the antithetic tilting of the Isthmus strata.
 Furthermore, the fact that the crust in the northern Peloponnessos is up to 2.5 times thicker than in the Aegean, to the east (Makris, 1978), may suggest that the former is an area of crustal shortening.